Nitrodist/markcampbell.me/about.markdown

 Mark is a ruby and Ruby on Rails developer based out of Toronto, Canada.

-If you're interested in his history, check out [his resume](/resume.html).
+If you're interested in more, check out [his resume](/resume.html).